brain-research/mirage-rl/README.md

 # The Mirage of Action-Dependent Baselines in Reinforcement Learning

-Code accompanying *The Mirage of Action-Dependent Baselines in Reinforcement Learning*.
+Code to reproduce the experiments in *The Mirage of Action-Dependent Baselines in Reinforcement Learning*.
 George Tucker, Surya Bhupatiraju, Shixiang Gu, Richard E. Turner, Zoubin Ghahramani, Sergey Levine.
 ICML 2018. (https://arxiv.org/abs/1802.10031)

 ## Linear-Quadratic-Gaussian (LQG) systems
 See Appendix Section 9 for a detailed description of the LQG system.
 The code in